brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 that are checked when running your programs.
 In the future, these will be checked statically, so that your annotated programs will become safer without paying any runtime cost.
-Annotations can be added to function arguments, to variable bindings, and to the attributes in data variants.
-For base types, the annotations should look like:
+Annotations can be added to function arguments, to variable bindings, and to the members in data variants.
+For example:

-    fun string-identity(y :: String): y end
     data BinTree:
       | leaf
       | node(value :: Number, left :: BinTree, right :: BinTree)